Tel Aviv Food Guide: where and what to eat in Israel’s food capital

 Best breakfast restaurants in Tel Aviv

 Food prices start at 39 NIS ($10.93 USD approx).
-With this price, you can get shakshuka, the typical Israeli breakfast as pictured above.
+At this price, you can get shakshuka, the typical Israeli breakfast as pictured above.

 Hours: Sunday – Thursday from 8:00 am to 11:30 pm; Fridays from 8:00 am – 5:00 pm; Saturdays from 9:00 am to 11:30 pm